 The U.S. Conference of Catholic Bishops’ Campaign for Human Development is dedicated to acting on our common social responsibilities to our communities and our neighbors in need.
 Any number of community service organizations right in your own parish, neighborhood, or hometown are surely looking for people willing to get involved.
 Websites such as Volunteer Match or Idealist can help you find opportunities in your area.

 Our most fundamental right is the right to life and dignity, as we are made in the image and likeness of God.
 We use the image of Christ’s Seamless Garment from the Crucifixion (see John 19:23-24) to represent our belief that human life should be cherished in total, from conception until natural death.

 Pope Francis recently drove this point home when he amended the passage in the Catechism regarding the death penalty.
 Where previous Church teaching allowed for governments to administer the death penalty “if this is the only possible way of effectively defending human lives against the unjust aggressor,” the new text charges civic authorities to strive toward a deeper commitment to a consistent life ethic.
 “The Church teaches that ‘the death penalty is inadmissible because it is an attack on the inviolability and dignity of the person.’”

 Sister Helen Prejean is probably best known for inspiring the movie “Dead Man Walking” in 1995.
 She continues to advocate against the death penalty at sisterhelen.org.
 But our obligation encompasses the entirety of human life.
 Check out what your local diocese offers for pro-life resources.
 Or volunteer to work with the elderly.
-Or volunteer to help victims of domestic violence or suicide prevention.
+Or volunteer to help victims of domestic violence or those suffering from substance abuse, or work towards suicide prevention.
 There are many organizations hoping for your help.

 3. Option for the Poor